-Once you are at the Service Nova Scotia Office you will need to:
+Once you are at the Access Nova Scotia Office you will need to:

 Complete the application for your Nova Scotia Driver’s license.
-This must be done in person at the local Service New Brunswick Office.
+This must be done in person at the local Access Nova Scotia Office.
 Upon completion of the application you will need to surrender your old driver’s license to SNS.